ZHassanQ/PSVita-Guide/README.md

 ### Last Check

-- CFW Guide: Up-to-Date for 3.74 and/older.
+- CFW Guide: Up-to-Date for 3.74 and/or older.
 - Plugins: Can't be Outdated (If glitches found they may be fixed)
 - Native Ports: Can't be Outdated (If glitches found they may be fixed)
 - Themes: Can't be Outdated